 as the 3Ps."
 From a research study at Indiana University.

 as a guiding principle is something the Planet needs.
+But what is it?

 sustainability goals - the environmental kind.
-We are now into
+At this point in

 the "triple bottom line" theory - exchange "minimizing increases in